eleda77/eleda77.github.io/docs/vocab_list.md

 **protome** - type of adornment that takes the form of the head and upper torso of either a human or an animal

 **publican** - a person who owns or manages a pub

+**puckish** - playful, especially in a mischievous way (I'm assuming derived from the Shakespearian character Puck)

 **puddler** - a worker who turns pig iron into wrought iron by puddling